azlabsphp/laravel-query/README.md

 ### Components

-#### The Database Query Language (DMLManager::class)
+#### The Query Language

-This component offer a unified language for quering the database using SELECT, CREATE, UPDATE and DELETE METHOD.
+This component offer a unified language for quering the database using SELECT, CREATE, UPDATE and DELETE methods.
 It heavily makes use of PHP dictionnary a.k.a arrays for various operations.

-- Creating instance of the DMLManager
+##### Creating instance of the DMLManager

 ```php
 // ...